iwhite90/ScalaForTheInterested/chapters/Section06.md

 def attack(x: Attackable) = x.takeDamage(damage)
 ```

 Here we're saying that the method should take a method parameter of type `Attackable`.
 And we know that `Attackable` types will have a `takeDamage` method, so it's safe to call `takeDamage` on the parameter in the method body.
-Now lets update our three classes so that the computer knows they are `Attackable` types.
+Now let's update our three classes so that the computer knows they are `Attackable` types.
 We do this by **extending the trait**, which just means writing the word "extends" followed by the trait name at the end of the class definition, like so:

 ```
 class Monster(damage: Int = 5, var health: Int = 10) extends Attackable {